LEXUEYE/suricata/doc/userguide/output/eve/eve-json-format.rst

         types:
           - alert
           - dns:

-            # Logging format.
-In 8.0 version 3 is the default.
-Can be
-            # set to 2 to keep compatibility with Suricata 7.0.
-            # version: 3

             # Control logging of requests and responses:
             # - requests: enable logging of DNS queries
             # - responses: enable logging of DNS answers